 Cassidy, G (2013) The role of the actor in Antony Neilson's "process".
 In: Turning the Page: Creating New Writing 1945-2013, 13 -14 September 2013, University of Reading, Reading, England.

 Cassidy, G (2013) Filming narrative: the wonderful world of documenting Anthony Neilson's "process".
-In: TaPRA Conference, 4 -6 September 2013, Royal Conservatoire of Scotland, Glasgow, Scotland.
+In: TaPRA Conference, 4 -6 September 2013, Royal Conservatoire of Scotland, Glasgow, UK.

 Cassidy, G (2013) Psychological liminality in Anthony Neilson's 'The wonderful world of dissocia'.
-In: Haggis Hunting: 50 Years of New Playwriting in Scotland, 4 - 6 April 2013, University of Edinburgh, Edinburgh, Scotland.
+In: Haggis Hunting: 50 Years of New Playwriting in Scotland, 4 - 6 April 2013, University of Edinburgh, UK.